chihab216/Recommended_System/README.md

 # Recommended_System
 Class exercise
-I have implemented a recommendation system for movies using different knn and svd techniques.
+I have implemented a recommendation system for movies using  knn and svd techniques and i have predict the best movies for me.